malcolmwilson8/orange-jellyfish-challenge/README.md

 <em>Think about potential errors that could occur when this new functionality is running in production, how would you handle/mitigate these?</em>

 There are a number of potential errors that could occur when this functionality is running in production.
-Below I have listed these out:
+Below I have listed these out, alongside how I would address them:

 - Failure to retrieve API information, meaning that product information does not get rendered on the page correctly
     - This could occur as result of invalid API keys or authorisation on the API itself.
 If these issues arise within the frontend, steps could be taken to ensure that this is addressed: